Breastfeeding: Preterm or low-tone infants

-Children who are born preterm (before 37 weeks), children born in the early term period (37 weeks–38 weeks and 6 days), and children born with low muscular tone, such as those with chromosomal abnormalities like Down Syndrome or neurological conditions like Cerebral Palsy, may have difficulty in initiating breast feeds immediately after birth.
+Children who are born preterm (before 37 weeks), children born in the early term period (37 weeks–38 weeks and 6 days), and children born with low muscular tone, such as those with chromosomal abnormalities like Down syndrome or neurological conditions like Cerebral palsy, may have difficulty in initiating breast feeds immediately after birth.
 These late preterm (34 weeks –36 weeks and 6 days) and early term (37 weeks–38 weeks and 6 days) infants are at increased risk for both breastfeeding cessation and complications of insufficient milk intake (e.g., dehydration, hypoglycemia, jaundice, and excessive weight loss).
 They are often expected to feed like term babies, but they have less strength and stamina to feed adequately.

 By convention, such children are often fed on expressed breast milk or other supplementary feeds through tubes, supplemental nursing systems, bottles, spoons or cups until they develop satisfactory ability to suck and swallow breast milk.
-Regardless of feeding method chosen, human milk feedings, whether from the mother or a donor, are important in the brain development of premature infants, and the NICU having a standardized protocol for feeding is protective against dangerous gastrointestinal infections (necrotizing enterocolitis) in these infants.
-Frequent breastfeeding and/or small amounts of supplementation may be needed for successful outcomes; breast pumping and/or hand expression is often helpful in providing adequate stimulation to the mother's breasts.
+Regardless of the feeding method chosen, human milk feedings, whether from the mother or a donor, are important in the brain development of premature infants, and the NICU having a standardized protocol for feeding is protective against dangerous gastrointestinal infections (necrotizing enterocolitis) in these infants.
+Frequent breastfeeding or small amounts of supplementation may be needed for successful outcomes; breast pumping or hand expression is often helpful in providing adequate stimulation to the mother's breasts.

-Starting to breastfeed may be challenging for mothers of preterm infants, especially those born before 34 weeks, because their breasts may still be developing (in Lactogenesis I, see Breastfeeding Physiology.
+Starting to breastfeed may be challenging for mothers of preterm infants, especially those born before 34 weeks, because their breasts may still be developing (in Lactogenesis I, see Breastfeeding Physiology).
 Additionally, mother–infant separation and the stressful environment of the NICU are also barriers to breastfeeding.
 Availability of a lactation specialist in the NICU can be helpful for mothers trying to establish their milk supply.
-Additionally, skin-to-skin (Kangaroo Care) has been shown to be safe and beneficial to both mother and baby.
+Additionally, skin-to-skin (Kangaroo Care) is safe and beneficial to both mother and baby.
 Kangaroo Care stabilizes newborn premature infants' vital signs, such as their heart rate, providing a naturally warm environment that helps them regulate their temperature.
-It is also beneficial to the mother, as it may improve the development of her milk supply and be beneficial for her mental health.
+It is also beneficial to the mother, as it may improve the development of milk supply and be beneficial for mental health.